 Working together with the Sonneninitiative e.V. association, Messe Frankfurt set up its second system on top of the Rebstock multi-storey car park in September 2010.
 Solar carports are also integrated here.

 Individual and forward-looking – whether new or renovated, buildings need to have an energy-optimised design and to be efficient in operation.
-This might include, for example, compound cooling systems between exhibition halls, or an exceptionally energy-efficient construction as in the case of Hall 12, which has been in operation since September 2018, having been designed to adhere to the demanding KfW 55 energy-efficient criteria.
+This might include, for example, compound cooling systems between exhibition halls, or an exceptionally energy-efficient construction as in the case of Hall 12, which was built in accordance with criteria for a KfW 55 energy house.

 Incidentally, the Kap Europa congress centre’s high ecological standards already earned it a platinum certification from the German Sustainable Building Council (DGNB) back in 2014.

 Since the beginning of 2020 we have completely converted our stand, hall and site power supply to green electricity.

 This eliminates an estimated 19,000 tonnes of CO2 every year – a significant amount when you consider that it takes approximately 80 trees to compensate for one tonne of CO2, which in turn means that more than 1.52 million trees a year would be needed to offset this quantity of CO2.

 For Messe Frankfurt, driving forward our energy targets as part of an integral energy performance also means actively taking part in the climate protection plans of its shareholders – the City of Frankfurt and the federal state of Hesse.

 At present, there are 22 charging stations on the exhibition grounds and on the Rebstock multi-storey car park for customers and for Messe Frankfurt service vehicles.
 34 more stations are planned until 2022.